erroronline1/caro/readme.md

 		* footnotes
 		* emojis
 * Timetracking makes use of time inputs for working hours and breaks which may be confusing if your browsers locale settings forces a 12h-layout.
 Please speak to your systems operator for a decent locale setting.
+* For an unknown reason STL-files are 'corrupted' but repairable after redownload on the Apache development environment.
+For the moment you should stick with OBJ-files for digital models.

 [Content](#content)